 Wine and hors d’oeuvres will be served.
 This event is free for attendees who schedule their visit for a 1/2 hour time slot between 5:00-7:30pm on February 4th.

 CDC guidelines are being followed during this event.
-Only 8 guests per half hour will be accepted into the showroom and masks are required for all.
+Only 8 guests per half hour will be accepted into the showroom.
+Masks are required for all.